documentationfor yFiles for HTML 3.0.0.1

 Edge Styles

-Edges are rendered using IEdgeStyle implementations. yFiles for HTML provides a choice of predefined edge styles:
+Edges are rendered using IEdgeStyle implementations. yFiles for HTML provides a selection of predefined edge styles:

 PolylineEdgeStyle

-A polygonal edge style where straight line segments are used to connect the bends.
+A polygonal edge style that uses straight line segments to connect the bends.
 This style supports arrows and bridges.
 It is discussed in more detail in section PolylineEdgeStyle.

 BezierEdgeStyle

-Provides an edge representation as a cubic bezier path.
+Provides an edge represented as a cubic Bézier path.
 Bends are interpreted as control points.
 This style supports arrows.
 It is discussed in more detail in section BezierEdgeStyle.

 ArcEdgeStyle